rasvob/VSB-FEI-Fundamentals-of-Machine-Learning-Exercises/README.md

-# Exercises for the Fundamentals of Machine Learning course held at FEI, VSB-TU Ostrava.
+# Fundamentals of Machine Learning
+## The course is held at FEI, VSB-TU Ostrava

 Course information may be found [here](https://homel.vsb.cz/~pla06/).